thelukester92/swift-engine/README.md

 For more information, go to [the devblog for this engine.](http://devblog.lukesterwebdesign.com/)

-***

-# Current Features
+# Feature List [w/ Todos]

-* Entity-component-system framework
+* [x] Entity-component-system framework
-* Rendering system that uses SpriteKit by mapping the position component to a SKSpriteNode position
+* [x] Rendering system that uses SpriteKit by mapping the position component to a SKSpriteNode position
-* Sprite system for displaying textures and sprites with animated states
+* [x] Sprite system for displaying textures and sprites with animated states
-* Tile system for creating entities for tilemaps
+* [x] Tile system for creating entities for tilemaps
-* Physics system for basic platformer physics
+* [x] Physics system for basic platformer physics

-The engine right now can render textures, simulate gravity and collisions, and accept single-tap input to test out different sprite states (jumping and idling).

-***

-# Todo

 * [x] Reimplement tile system.
 * [ ] Reimplement .tmx file format support.
 * [ ] Fix first frame so that it doesn't display nonpositioned entities.